 The P.A.B.
 Widener European Fellowship was first announced at the Spring 1899 commencement ceremony for the Philadelphia School of Design for Women (PSDW).
 Peter Arrell Brown Widener was a successful businessman who invested in public transportation.
 He was a founding partner of the Philadelphia Traction Company and later was a principle organizer of U.S. Steel and the American Tobacco Company.
 He served as the Philadelphia City Treasurer and sponsored a number of philanthropic enterprises in the Philadelphia area.
 His fellowship at PSDW was one of the first created specifically to fund one year of study abroad for industrial design.

-Shortly after the announcement of the Widener European Fellowship, William L. Elkins, a friend and business partner of Widener, provided funds for the creation of the William L. Elkins European Fellowship for Achievement in Art.
+Shortly after the announcement of the Widener European Fellowship, William L. Elkins, a friend, and business partner of Widener provided funds for the creation of the William L. Elkins European Fellowship for Achievement in Art.
 Elkins invested in the oil industry, owning several refineries in Philadelphia.
-Later he formed a partnership with Standard Oil and was the Director the Philadelphia Rapid Transit Company.
+Later he formed a partnership with Standard Oil and was the Director of the Philadelphia Rapid Transit Company.
 Unlike the Widener Fellowship, the Elkins scholarship was for students of the “normal” fine arts course, which was intended to train high school graduates to become art teachers.

 In 1900 the Philadelphia School of Design for Women presented a graduating class of eight students.
 Among them, two women distinguished themselves through their artistic achievement to become the first recipients of fellowships to travel abroad.